 Rinbw, available for free on the app store, brings the creativity of Snapchat to your contact list by letting your friends see a five-second video of you whenever they view your contact info (assuming they’re also using Rinbw).
 Think of it as a visual status update for your inner-circle.

-Swipe is the answer, or at least one of them.
 The big attraction of Swipe is that it allows friends to share pictures, videos, and messages with each other without revealing the source of the content, a feature which might add a little mystery to your social network.

 But Swipe is just one of many startups reaching out to the market of mobile users who are increasingly worried about their privacy.